Who We Are

 What is a Family Justice Center?

 Family Justice Centers (FJC) use a coordinated approach to offer services designed to break the cycle of violence, in a safe place, under one roof.
-Police, prosecutors, civil/legal providers, counselors and client advocates work together to streamline how they help people heal while reducing costs.
+Police, prosecutors, civil/legal providers, counselors, client advocates and community non-profit partners work together to streamline trauma-informed services to survivors.

 The Center for Family Justice

-Although our name changed, we continue with the work we have provided for 12 decades: providing free, confidential, bilingual crisis services that help all people plagued by domestic and sexual violence restore their lives, and educating our communities to prevent future abuse.
-It is the comprehensive services our partners are providing that are streamlining the road to healing and self-sufficiency.
+Although our name changed, we continue with the work we have provided for 12 decades: providing free, confidential, bilingual crisis services that help all people impacted by domestic violence, sexual violence and child abuse restore their lives, and educating our communities to prevent future abuse and violence.
+It is the comprehensive services our partners are providing that are streamlining the road to healing, hope and self-sufficiency.

 Why the change?